 2020’s Unlock Michigan paid National Petition Management nearly $1.7 million on signatures of about $1.8 million in contributions—about five times less than what Let MI Kids Learn paid for its campaign to attempt to collect the same number of signatures, records showed.

 PART 3: THE SCHEME

 1,713 words; 13-minute read

 Remember: Let MI Kids Learn filed their petitions with the Bureau of Elections on Aug.
 10. The deadline for making the 2022 ballot was June 1.
-However, if those petitions verified, they’ll still qualify for an indirect initiative passage by the Legislature, skipping the voters—and a veto—entirely.
+However, if those petitions are validated by the Board of State Canvassers, they’ll still qualify for an indirect initiative passage by the Legislature, skipping the voters—and a veto—entirely.

 Let MI Kids Learn says they work by allowing individuals and corporations to donate to Scholarship Granting Organizations (SGOs).
 Those nonprofit SGOs then award scholarships to qualifying students to use for things like private school tuition, special needs assistance, or school supplies like laptops.
 This isn’t cash—it’s funding for program-approved educational expenses sold by program-approved vendors.

 Many are calling Let MI Kids Learn a voucher program—a term used to describe a program that uses tax dollars to help subsidize private education, according to the National School Boards Association.
 Let MI Kids Learn operates slightly differently, but in essence, still allows tax dollars to be put toward private education.